andytudhope/Recollections/README.md

 1. Participants are developers who want to see their DApp get ranked highly so people use it.

 2.
-    1. Developers can stake SNT (really, this is a general solution that only requires some fixed, fungible limit against which to optimise, so it could be ANY fixed, fungible asset or thing that people value).
+    1. Developers can stake SNT (really, this is a general solution that only requires some fixed, fungible limit against which to optimise, so it could be ANY fixed supply, fungible asset or thing that people value).
     2. Users can upvote or downvote their DApps, though I don’t see this happening too much, because it costs them and there is NO INCENTIVE for users, unless they’re feeling super motivated to make sure some DApp gets ranked less/more highly and are willing to pay to make that happen.
     3. Users simply benefit as a side-effect of the optimal curation of information, exactly like they do now.